Owl City: 2014–2015: Ultraviolet and Mobile Orchestra

 On April 8, 2014, "Beautiful Times" was released and served as the lead single from his then-upcoming EP, which features violinist Lindsey Stirling.
 Young stated that he intended to release a steady "series of EPs" in 2014 rather than one larger recording.
 In June, Young announced that the first extended play would be titled Ultraviolet and it was released on June 27.
 The EP was written and produced entirely by Young himself.
 Young stated that the EP has an "edgier sound to Owl City than experienced before."
 On June 18, Owl City premiered a new track, "Wolf Bite" days before the release of the EP.
 The day before the EP's release, a music video for "Beautiful Times" premiered on the Rolling Stones website.
 The EP peaked No. 30 on the Billboard 200 chart.

 On October 4, Owl City performed at Fuji-Q Highland in Yamanashi, during a Tokyo Fantasy event.
 On October 7, Owl City released two new singles: "Tokyo" featuring Japanese pop group Sekai no Owari and "You're Not Alone" featuring American singer Britt Nicole.
 Owl City appeared on The Art of McCartney tribute album to Paul McCartney, covering the track "Listen to What the Man Said", which was released on November 18, 2014.
 In December 2014, Owl City released a new single for Christmas: "Kiss Me Babe, It's Christmas Time".
 He briefly toured in Japan in May 2015, playing three concert shows.

 On May 11, 2015, he announced the release date and title of his fifth studio album, Mobile Orchestra for July 10.
 Young revealed that the album took longer to create than his previous records.
 The album features collaborations with numerous artists including Jake Owen, Hanson, Britt Nicole and Aloe Blacc.
 Additionally, Young worked with various producers on the album including Blacc, Joshua Crosby, Joey Moi and Ryan Williamson.
 On May 5, a sneak peek of Owl City's then-upcoming song "Verge" featuring Blacc aired on ESPN's "Draft Academy".
 The song was released as the lead single from the album on May 14 and peaked at No. 44 on the Japan Hot 100 chart.
 Owl City released the second single from the album, "My Everything", on June 5, 2015.
 The song reached number 22 on the US Hot Christian Songs chart.
 The third and final single from the album, "Unbelievable" featuring Hanson, was released on June 26.
 An animated video for the song was later released on June 29.
 Mobile Orchestra debuted on the Billboard 200 at No. 11.
 In support of the album, Owl City announced a headlining tour called the On the Verge Tour that began in the fall of 2015.
+He was supported by Rozzi Crane.